uguisu/module5-solution/Assignment-5.md

 If everything is valid, save the user's preference somewhere in your client app such that you can retrieve it in another view/component/controller/etc. (Hint: think service).
 Once saved, display a message below the form saying `Your information has been saved`.**OK**

 **Task 2:**
-When the user clicks on `My Info` button, they should be taken to another view where it shows them their "registered" information, including the favorite menu item they picked.
-When showing the favorite menu item, display the picture of the menu item as well as its title and description.
+When the user clicks on `My Info` button, they should be taken to another view where it shows them their "registered" information, including the favorite menu item they picked.**OK**

-If the user hasn't yet "registered" through the `Sign Up` button, simply display a message saying: `Not Signed Up Yet.
+When showing the favorite menu item, display the picture of the menu item as well as its title and description.**OK** If the user hasn't yet "registered" through the `Sign Up` button, simply display a message saying: `Not Signed Up Yet.
 Sign up Now!`.
-The words "Sign up Now!" should be a link to the same view as the `Sign Up` link points to.
+The words "Sign up Now!" should be a link to the same view as the `Sign Up` link points to.**OK**

 ## Bonus (not graded)